pkamath2/nsynth-pitch-estimation/README.md

-# Pitch Estimation using RNNs for Acoustic Guitar
+# Pitch Estimation using RNNs and raw audio for Acoustic Guitar

 This project aims to study the problem of estimating pitch using recurrent neural networks and the NSynth dataset.